btwiuse/k0s/README.md

   It runs on targets like Windows / BSD / Android / Chrome (via WASI), since it only deals with processes, sockets and files - no container support is required.

-As a summary, there is a six line poem:

-    Knowledge is power,
-    France is bacon,
-    Kubernot is not Kubernetes:

-    knot is not kubelet,
-    kuber is not kube-apiserver,
-    k0s is not k8s.

 ----

 ## Getting Started